swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/trainers_guide.md

 ##### After the Demo
 -  Email checkout@carpentries.org with names, pass/fail, and SWC/DC for each of your trainees.
 -  Clear Etherpad of data from your session.
--  If you had any “fails”, send that trainee an email letting them know the reason they did not pass and asking them to retry.
-See template (below).
+-  Send each trainee an email letting them know they [passed](email_templates.html#trainee-did-pass-teaching-demo) or [did not pass](email_templates.html#trainee-didnt-pass-teaching-demo) the teaching demo.
+If needed, let them know the reason they did not pass and asking them to retry.

 ##### Not Good Starting Points for Demos
 Any episode other than those listed below should make an okay starting point for a teaching demonstration.